Leisure in Lelystad

-Lelystad’s coastal area is in full development.
-The Batavia Stad Amsterdam Fashion Outlet currently has about 100 shops, plus several cafés and restaurants.
-Each year this complex gets 2.2 million visitors.
-As of 2017, Batavia Stad Amsterdam Fashion Outlet consists of a total of 145 shops and gastronomy facilities.
-Two museums situated on the same premises, the Batavia shipyard and the Nieuw Land museum (together: Batavialand), tell the story of the Golden Age and the poldering works.
-Together they account for a total of 180.000 visitors each year.
+Like the rest of the city, Lelystad’s coastal area is in full development.
+The Batavia Stad Amsterdam Fashion Outlet is home to 150 stores and gastronomic facilities.
+The outlet attracts 2.2 million visitors annually.
+Two museums situated on the same premises, the Batavia shipyard and the Nieuw Land museum (together: Batavialand), tell the story of the Golden Age and the poldering efforts.
+Combined, these museums draw 180.000 visitors each year.

-Part of the Batavia area is one of Lelystad’s five harbours, the Bataviahaven.
-It is a great harbour with lots of space for recreational yachting as well as cruise ships and traditional sailing ships.
-Thanks to its location the harbour is very easy to reach both via land and water.
+A portion of the Batavia area houses one of Lelystad’s five harbours, the Bataviahaven.
+The Bataviahaven is a spacious harbour with room for recreational yachting, cruise ships, and traditional sailing ships.
+Thanks to its convenient location, the harbour is easily accessible by both land and water.

 The Oostvaardersplassen/Hollandse Hout

-The meanwhile famous nature reserve called Oostvaardersplassen or ‘The New Wilderness’ is a protected area where big herds of Konik horses, deer and many other animal and plant species have found their habitat.
-Hotel development within this nature area is not allowed but there are many opportunities at its fringe.
-The adjacent forest called ‘Hollandse Hout’ (circa 900 ha / 2223 acres) offers space for small-scale accommodations, possibly in cooperation with other facilities.
-One example for such a combination would be the recreational area called ‘t Bovenwater, where several tourist and recreational facilities are situated.
+The famous nature reserve Oostvaardersplassen, or ‘The New Wilderness’, is a protected area inhabited by large herds of Konik horses, deer, and countless other animal species.
+Although the reserve prohibits hotel development, its fringe offers varied opportunities.
+The adjacent ‘Hollandse Hout’ forest (circa 900 ha / 2223 acres) offers space for small-scale accommodations, which could be combined with other facilities.
+A successful example of a recreational area occupied by several tourist and recreational facilities is ‘t Bovenwater.

 Facts & figures – Leisure accommodation (derived from 2013 figures)